BrewPi/firmware/docs/controlbox.rst

 The system objects are provided outside of the container hierarchy.
 Despite the name (which will probably change!) they are provided by the application.
 System objects cannot be created nor deleted via the command interface.

-todo - provide commands to list the system objects configuration, and list the system objects values

 Comms Interface Format
 ----------------------